weber8thomas/pooled-strandseq-demultiplexing/README.md

 ## Troubleshooting

 Main issue at the moment is the generation of the Directed Acyclic Graph (DAG) of execution, as each cell needs to be compared to 3202 samples.
 For a 96-well plate, the number of jobs to be done will be around 308k including one-to-one comparison and final analysis.

+## TODO

+- [ ] Split in 2 snakefiles: one complete & one to be bind to mosaicatcher pooling version
+- [ ] Simplify to reduce DAG time creation (lower AF, isec on a single file?)